 You can also buy some of their beans, which I did to bring to the coffee lovers in my family as a little souvenir, as this was my favorite coffee shop in the city and my winner as the best coffee shop in Mexico City.

-So after visiting plenty of coffee shops during my trip to Mexico City, these are the ones that I believe are worth mentioning, I am not including a couple of others I visited since I don’t think is necessary, neither for the coffee nor the space.
+After visiting plenty of coffee shops during my trip to Mexico City, these are the ones that I believe are worth mentioning.
+I am not including a couple of others I visited since I don’t think is necessary, neither for the coffee nor the space.

-I hope this guide on the best coffee shops in Mexico City helps you navigate the coffee scene in this enormous city, and hope you have better luck than me, when in doubt, definitely visit one of the Cucurucho locations.
+I hope this guide on the best coffee shops in Mexico City helps you navigate the coffee scene in this enormous city.
+Do you have a favorite coffee shop that I didn’t get to try?
+I would love to know!

 If you love travel and coffee here are some other coffee guides we have from around the world: